CFGIndia20/team-6/README.md

 So how do we make an already simple process easier, By pre-filling the form for users.
 We have used a few different approaches described below.
 The basic user flow is as follows

 Improvement to current process
-- All inputs can be given through voice
+1. All inputs can be given through voice
-- The user can choose to upload a picture, the ML model predicts a category.
+2. The user can choose to upload a picture, the ML model predicts a category.
  - If the picture has location metadata extract location from it
  - This is given as a recommendation to the user.
 If wrong the user can choose the right one.
-- The user then enters the description of the complaint
+3 The user then enters the description of the complaint
  - Similar category prediction happens here if not done already
-- User selects category if not done
+4. User selects category if not done
-- If location is extracted from photo, initialize the map pin on that location
+5. If location is extracted from photo, initialize the map pin on that location
-- User enters location
+6. User enters location
-- User verifies all fields and uploads
+7. User verifies all fields and registers complaint

 Extracting complaints from a Social media post
 We extract as much information from a social media post(Any platform) and then create half filled form with public urls